shairozan/Rowland/README.md

 # Rowland

 Rowland is an implementation of [Sails](http://sailsjs.org) specifically aimed at being a PDF Stamping micro service.
+To clarify, if you have a PDF with defined form fields, Rowland can populate them and raster them back into a filled PDF.
+It's great for Invoice generation, Sales Orders, etc.

 Rowland accepts two things in a multi-part form post:

 1. A JSON structure indiciating the key-value pairs (name : value) of the fields in the PDF
 2. The PDF that should be populated